 London College of Communication

-Not much to look at from the outside, being in a tower block on Elephants and Castle’s roundabout, inside the college has a lot more to give.
+Not much to look at from the outside, being in a tower block on Elephant and Castle’s roundabout near urbanest Battersea, inside the college has a lot more to give.
 Housing the extensive Stanley Kubrick Archive, the college is known for nurturing creativity.

 This college is also a constituent college of UAL and specialises in media-related subjects.
 It was established in 1990 and is organised into three schools: the design school, screen school and media school.